 What is a Mortgage in Principle

 It's important to remember that a mortgage in principle isn't a guarantee of how much a lender can offer you.
-There could be a chance that your application could still be declined.
+Your application could still be declined.
 The mortgage in principle will usually last between 60 and 90 days.

 The Advantages of a Mortgage

-Cost Effective – With a mortgage, many people pay it back over 25-35 years with a small instalment each month.
+Cost Effective – With a mortgage, many people pay it back over 25 to 35 years with an instalment each month.
 By paying a small amount every month, it's a more a substantial amount of money that’s easily manageable.

 More Beneficial than Renting – Although renting a house can sometimes be cheaper, with a mortgage, you’re paying money towards owning your home instead of straight to a landlord.
-It will work out cheaper in the long run to buy over rent.
+It normally works out cheaper in the long run to buy instead of renting.

 The Disadvantages of a Mortgage

-Interest Rates – With a mortgage comes added interest rates.
-This means that over the course of the 25-35 years, you will end up paying a lot more than the original price of the house.
+Interest Rates – You’ll pay interest on the amount you borrow if you take out a mortgage.
+This means that over the course of the 25 to 35 years, you pay back a lot more than the original price of the house.